Invitational Summer Institute 2024: Redefining “Rigor” to Build Curriculum that Matters to Students

 WHY SIGN UP?

 Invest in yourself!
 SJAWP’s approach to Professional Development is to offer writing classes for teachers designed by teachers.
-In three weeks time, in addition to earning college credit, you can become a teacher consultant with SJAWP.
+In two weeks time, in addition to earning college credit, you can become a teacher consultant with SJAWP.
 As a teacher consultant, you may be invited to present at Saturday Seminars, to lead professional development in schools, or to teach students in our summer programs.
 Perhaps the best reason to attend the ISI is the camaraderie you will experience with other teachers who love teaching and who are looking to stretch and grow their writing instruction.
 The relationships you develop with your fellow participants will last a lifetime.
 The writing project can be your place to reset, rejuvenate, and reimagine your writing identity and teaching practices.

 FAQ